gitrgoliveira/minikube-consul/README.md

 ![Gateways](diagrams/gateways.png)

 #### Ingress
-The services accessible via each ingress gateway are the dashboard (in eahc cluster) and the webapp
+The services accessible via each ingress gateway are the dashboard (in each cluster) and the webapp

 * https://dashboard-service.ingress.cluster-1.consul:30443
 * https://dashboard-service.ingress.cluster-2.consul:30443